 Most enterprises assume their existing security controls should catch ghost agents, but traditional solutions don't control what agents do at runtime.
 Identity management tracks ownership, not runtime actions.

 Identity management systems like Microsoft Entra, Okta, and ServiceNow establish who created an agent and who owns it.
 They provide visibility into the agent inventory and enable governance processes like access reviews and lifecycle management.
 This is useful for tracking what exists, but it doesn't control what the agent does after the owner leaves.
-This is the difference between registration-time identity and runtime authorization.
+This is the difference between registration-time identity, and runtime authorization and authentication.

-But when an owner's account is deactivated, the identity management system does not automatically revoke the agent's credentials.
-The agent authenticates independently, the purchasing system sees a legitimate request, and the transaction clears.
+When an owner's account is deactivated, the identity system does not revoke the agent's credentials.

 The agent has its own API key that's still valid, and the purchasing system sees a legitimate request, so the order goes through.